-Management of ODD at SHC-HWC
+Management of ODD at PHC-HWC

-Children with early onset of ODD are more likely to develop conduct disorder (CD) later in life which is more severe form of behavioural problems.
+Children with early onset of ODD are more likely to develop Conduct Disorder (CD) later in life which is more severe form of behavioural problems.
 Therefore, early identification and treatment of ODD is very important.

-If you suspect ODD in a child, inform and counsel the parents regarding the disorder and refer the child and the parents to a psychiatrist or child psychologist in consultation with the PHC Medical Officer.
+If you suspect ODD in a child, firstly consult the MO and inform and counsel the parents regarding the disorder.
+The PHC Medical Officer may refer the child and the parents to a psychiatrist or child psychologist.
 There are many forms of psychological and behavioural therapy which may be prescribed by the psychiatrist/mental health specialist.
 The psychiatrist can also train and guide parents on various aspects of managing conduct disorder in their child, including parenting management.

 Some of the psychosocial management techniques include: